-Maximise contributions to biodiversity net gain and Local Nature Recovery networks
+Maximise contributions to biodiversity and Local Nature Recovery networks

-Given the national priority to address climate change and the initiatives to regenerate natural greenspace, and relating to Objectives 2 and 3, it is crucial to ensure the Council and its partners work to retain and enhance the natural environment and the services it provides.
-This may be achieved through appropriate creation or improvement of habitats with potential measure such as encouraging more tree cover and pollinators etc.
+Given the national priority to address climate change and the initiatives to regenerate natural greenspace, and relating to Objectives 2 and 3, it is crucial to ensure we and our partners work to retain and enhance the natural environment and the services it provides including other related strategies (i.e. Tree, Hedgerow and Woodland Strategy, Pollinator Action Plan, Green Infrastructure Strategy, and Canterbury Riverside Strategy).
+This may be achieved through appropriate creation or improvement of habitats with potential measures such as encouraging more tree cover, pollinators etc.